Murwillumbah: History

+Many of the businesses destroyed, including the Imperial Hotel, were un- or under-insured but, despite this, the town rebuilt quickly and, within a year, had rebuilt "bigger and grander" and in brick.

 In 1918 an initial 18 allotments were advertised for sale in the Hartigan Estate and a subsequent 200 allotments were advertised for sale in September 1920.
 The land was bounded by the Tweed River and Commercial Road on the east, Condong Street on the north, Riverview Street on the west and Elizabeth Street to the south.
 The subdivision was sold as part of the estate of Denis Hartigan.
-In December 1923, "Bray Estate" made up of 9 farm and farmlet blocks was advertised to be auctioned by A. E. Budd & Son.
+In December 1923, Bray Estate – made up of nine farm and farmlet blocks – was advertised to be auctioned by A. E. Budd & Son.

-Murwillumbah was the location of Australia's largest bank robbery, when A$1.7 million in cash was stolen from the vault of the Bank of New South Wales by the 'Magnetic drill gang' in 1978.
+Murwillumbah was the location of Australia's largest bank robbery, known as the Murwillumbah bank robbery, when A$1.7 million in cash was stolen from the vault of the Bank of New South Wales by the "magnetic drill gang" in 1978.
 The case remains unsolved.

 In November 2023, fire ants were discovered at Murwillumbah, the first time the species has been found outside of South East Queensland since the outbreak began in 2001.